This post may contain affiliate links. You can view my affiliate disclosure here.

 I often times felt very lost and I failed so many times before starting this blog.
 I had one blog, an eCommerce website and was selling on Etsy!
 My focus was nonexistent because I was doing too much.
 Failing as a blogger taught me that it is important to focus on one thing.
 Focus on doing one thing really well.
 Do this before you take on more tasks and projects.

 It is better to setup your blog correctly from the very start.
 I am speaking from experience.
 Setting up your site properly is important.
 The first hosting company I started with was Hostgator.
-My website has been experiencing some downtime (I am not impressed with Hostgator).
-My plan within the next few weeks is to move my blog over to Bluehost.
-This is a more reliable hosting company and many bloggers that I admire highly recommend it.
+The customer service was terrible and my website had downtime each month (I do not recommend Hostgator as a web host).
+I have now moved my blog over to SiteGround and I couldn’t be happier.
+I have found a very reliable hosting company and many of the bloggers that I admire highly recommend it!

 Please note: If you want to make some serious money with your blog down the road, sign up for a self-hosted blog.
 Making money on free blogging platforms like Blogger, Wix, etc. is hard.
 Most advertisers and web visitors look at a self hosted blog as being more professional than a free blog.
 This is a good reason to get your own web hosting.